Skip to content

 The presentation killer

 The single biggest anti-pattern is failing to address all 7 domains.
-Even a brief mention in your conclusion (“For governance, I recommend a CoE model with a CAB for release management”) is better than silence.
-Judges score each domain independently — a zero in any domain can fail you regardless of strength elsewhere.
+Even a brief mention in the conclusion (“For governance, I recommend a CoE model with a CAB for release management”) beats silence.
+Judges score each domain independently.
+A zero in any domain can fail you regardless of strength elsewhere.

 Cross-Domain Connections